yk-team/movie_dashboard/README.md

 # .env.example
-Hola, Kateryna!

 Please, create a .env file in the root directory and copy the contents of .env.example to your .env file.
 Then set the necessary values instead of CHANGE_ME.

 # server starting

-Run npm command "start:server".
+Run npm command in terminal inside your project `npm run start:server`.
 Use Ctrl+C/Cmd+C in the terminal to kill server.

 # Getting Started with Create React App